wurstgelee/triangles/doc/readme-qt.rst

 Debian
 -------

-First, make sure that the required packages for Qt4 development of your distribution are installed.
+First, make sure that the required packages for Qt5 development of your distribution are installed, for Debian and Ubuntu these are:

-On recent Ubuntu releases, the `libdb4.8++-dev` package is not in the default repositories.
-However it's in the bitcoin repository, which we can add
-with:

-    apt-add-repository ppa:bitcoin/bitcoin

-Then we need to make sure our build environment is up to date.
-For Debian and Ubuntu:

 ::

+    apt-get install qt5-default qt5-qmake qtbase5-dev-tools qttools5-dev-tools \
-    apt-get install qt4-qmake libqt4-dev build-essential libboost-dev libboost-system-dev \
+        build-essential libboost-dev libboost-system-dev \
         libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev \
-        libssl-dev libdb4.8++-dev libminiupnpc-dev libminiupnpc8
+        libssl-dev libdb++-dev

 then execute the following: